ShawaizSarfraz117/MCW-Practice-Management-Software/packages/database/prisma/schema_notes.md

   - Types: 'individual', 'couple', 'family', 'minor'.
   - Groups manage shared billing preferences, `available_credit`, and can be the subject of `Statement` and `Superbill` generation.
 - **New Client Onboarding Workflow (Refined based on new context for 7.1.2 and "Video 3" insights):**
+  - All new AppointmentRequests (from portal or staff-entered for new prospects) are initially set to a 'PENDING_STAFF_REVIEW' status.
   1. Prospective client submits an `AppointmentRequest` via portal or staff enters details.
 If new, `RequestContactItems` capture their information.
   2. System performs a preliminary check for existing clients based on email/phone from `RequestContactItems` to flag potential duplicates for staff review.
   3. Staff reviews the `AppointmentRequest` and potential duplicates.
 UI should offer clear resolution options: